SCOTT S. VERBRIDGE, PHD

 Dr. Verbridge also teaches undergraduate and graduate level courses on biomedical engineering, quantitative cell biology, and cancer therapeutics.
 He has recently been named a Virginia Tech College of Engineering Faculty Fellow, and was a recipient of the 2017 NSF CAREER Award, and the 2020 Liviu Librescu Award.
-In addition to his research and teaching efforts, Dr. Verbridge currently serves as the faculty advisor for the Virginia Tech Graduate Student Chapter of the Biomedical Engineering Society, serves on the editorial board for the journal Scientific Reports, and also serves as a frequent reviewer on panels for the NIH, NSF, and multiple international funding agencies.
+In addition to his research and teaching efforts, Dr. Verbridge currently serves on the editorial board for the journal Scientific Reports, and also serves as a frequent reviewer on panels for the NIH, NSF, and multiple international funding agencies.
 Dr. Verbridge was inducted into the Hilton High School Alumni Hall of Fame in 2019.